Northwest Michigan 4-H Livestock Council

 • Give your calf water.

-• Sign up for barn duty in front of barn.
+• Sign up for barn duty in back of the barn.

 • Be at your stall approximately 2pm for weigh in.
-Jr Beef will follow steers then Dairy Feeders.
+Jr Beef will Follow large beef and dairy feeders.

-• Attend required barn meeting at 5:30p in the barn.
+• Attend required barn meeting at 4:30pm in the barn.

-• Attend mandatory meeting in the Grandstands at 7:30
+• Attend the mandatory meeting in the Grandstands at 7:30 with the Fairboard.

-• Make sure your green and white cards are up before the barn closes at 10p.
+• Make sure your stall cards are up before the barn closes at 10p.

 Every day during Fair Week.